 - Only one person in every 545 people made money after taking away expenses.
 997 people out of 1000 admitted to losing money, meaning only three people in 1000 made a profit

-While many like to tell you they are business owners; they are not at all.
+While many like to tell you they are business owners, they are not.
 A business owner doesn’t need to check in with their upline, and business owners have a say in what they are selling and for how much…Beachbody “coaches” do not.

-If you can’t have a say in simple things like changing the company name, creating the social media strategy, picking branding colors.
+Suppose you can’t have a say in simple things like changing the company name, creating the social media strategy, and picking branding colors.
 Or what you get paid, you aren’t more than a sales rep.

 One of the main reasons people don’t make money with MLM like Beachbody is the cost of running your business.

-This is important because each person has to sell so many subscriptions and products per month or rankings within the community can be dropped.
-It’s not a business model where once you earn a ranking, it’s with you and your team forever.
+This is important because each person has to sell many subscriptions and products per month or rankings within the community can be dropped.
+It’s not a business model where once you earn an order, it’s with you and your team forever.
 This is the literal backbone business model of MLM.

-These are all charges you will be charged per month off the bat, but you can go in and cancel them at any time.
+You will be charged per month off the bat, but you can go in and cancel them at any time.
 I didn’t realize all of these were getting charged monthly until like year.
-In and this company is the king of not wanting to give refunds.
+And this company is the king of not wanting to give refunds.

 Here’s a breakdown of what you will be spending when you sign up to be a Beachbody coach:

-- Inital signup is $140 (make you sing up with a challange pack to save money or it’s more)
+- Initial signup is $140 (make you sign up with a challenge pack to save money or it’s more)